DmitryStrakhov/PowerSharp/README.md

 # PowerSharp

-PowerSharp is a Resharper plugin which provides nice features I miss out of the box.
+PowerSharp is a Resharper plugin which provides nice features I miss out-of-the box.
 I started this project to make my own experience with R# even more better, but, I'd be happy if the plugin becomes useful for the others in a community.

 You can find a ready-to-install plugin package here: [PowerSharp->NuGet](https://github.com/DmitryStrakhov/PowerSharp/tree/main/Nuget)